Skip to main content

 GitHub

-GitHub is the core integration.
+GitHub is connected via a GitHub App installation.
 Clears AI uses it to read your codebase, create branches, commit code, and open pull requests.

 Installing the GitHub App